ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 29    def elemwise_add_task()
 ```

-Lines 27 to 29 spawn two tasks placed on architecutrs of CPU and GPU, respectively.
+Lines 27 to 29 spawn two tasks placed on CPU and GPU, respectively.

-`@spawn(placement = cpu)` place a task on CPU, and `@spawn(placement = gpu(0))`
+`@spawn(placement = cpu)` places a task on CPU, and `@spawn(placement = gpu(0))`
-places a task on specifically GPU0 among GPUs.
+places a task on specifically GPU0 out of all GPUs.

 Note that Parla supports multiple architectures/devices to place a single task.
-For simplicity, this example places tasks on the single architecture/device.
+For simplicity, this example places each task on a single architecture/device.

 The task, `elemwise_add_task()`, calls specialized functions doing element-wise addition
 between vectors.
 Let's take a look how to specialize functions.